Lolo7395/cus1163-lab09/README.md

 After completing the lab, answer these questions:

 1. **Belady's Anomaly**: In Test Case 2, why does adding a 4th frame cause MORE page faults than having only 3 frames?
 This seems counterintuitive.
+   - Adding a 4th frame causes more page faults because FIFO removes pages based only on age, not usage.
+The larger memory changes the eviction order and causes FIFO to throw out pages that will soon be needed.
+This leads to more faults, which is Belady’s Anomaly.

 2. **Data Structures**: Why do we need both a Queue AND a Set?
 What would happen if we only used a Queue?
+   - We use a Queue to track the oldest page (FIFO order) and a Set to check quickly if a page is already in memory.
+If we only used a Queue, checking membership would be slow and we could accidentally insert duplicates.

 3. **Performance**: If memory access takes 200 nanoseconds and a page fault takes 8 milliseconds, calculate the effective access time for Test Case 1 with 3 frames.
 (Use the formula from the lesson)
+   - Fault rate = 15/20 = 0.75
+     EAT = (1 − 0.75)(200ns) + (0.75)(8,000,000ns)
+     EAT ≈ 6,000,050 ns = 6.0 ms

 4. **Pattern Analysis**: Which test case had the worst performance with 3 frames?
 Why did that particular access pattern cause so many page faults?
+   - Test Case 3 performed worst (100% faults) because it cycles through 4 pages but only 3 frames are available.
+One page is always missing, causing a fault every time.

-5. **Real World**: Based on your observations, why do you think modern operating systems don't use pure FIFO for page replacement?
+6. **Real World**: Based on your observations, why do you think modern operating systems don't use pure FIFO for page replacement?
+   - FIFO ignores how recently pages were used, makes poor eviction choices, and can show Belady’s Anomaly.
+Modern OSes use smarter algorithms like LRU or Clock to avoid these problems.

 ## What You're Learning